Why It Works

 This recipe was cross-tested in 2022 and lightly updated to guarantee best results.
 Instead of using the uppermost rack, we now recommend using the upper-third rack.

 1 1/2 pounds (675g' 24 ounces) brussels sprouts, trimmed and split in half

 3 tablespoons (45ml) extra-virgin olive oil

 Kosher salt and freshly ground black pepper

-Adjust oven rack to upper position, place a foil-lined rimmed baking sheet on it, and preheat oven to 500°F (260°C).
+Adjust oven rack to upper-third position, place a foil-lined rimmed baking sheet on it, and preheat oven to 500°F (260°C).
 Toss sprouts with olive oil and season to taste with salt and pepper.
-Remove baking sheet from oven and add Brussels sprouts, working quickly to turn them all cut-side-down.
+Remove baking sheet from oven and add brussels sprouts, working quickly to turn them all cut-side-down.
 Return to oven and roast until tender and deeply browned, about 20 minutes total.
 Serve immediately.

 This Recipe Appears In

 |Vitamin C 70mg||352%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|